It should be.

 A great article was recently published on the Society for Human Resource Management website called “How Will Workplace GPS Tracking and Biometric Data Collection Trends Affect HR.”
 This article discusses how digital data collection about employees isn’t just an IT issue – it’s an HR issue.
 Unfortunately, HR is too often left out of the loop when it comes to selecting applications that collect biometric and location (GPS) data.
 Often, they’re not even part of the policy development on how that data will be stored and used – they’re just tasked with the frontline duties of getting employees on board with it.

-The article pointed out three main areas where HR has to be part of the decision-making team when it comes to biometric, GPS, and other forms of employee digital data collection.
+The article pointed out three main areas where HR has to be part of the decision-making team when it comes to biometric, GPS, and other forms of digital employee data collection.

 1.Developing and implementing a comprehensive employee data cybersecurity program.